![]() |

 - the exact transcriptional start site (cap-site) of a gene has often not been determined and/or its assignment is debated - the first nucleotide can thus not be assigned with certainty.
 The same might be true for the translation initiation site (ATG-codon).

-- a gene may have several transcripts, using different promoters / 5'-first exons, alternatively spliced internal exons, different 3'-terminal exons and polyA-addition sites - a complete coding DNA reference sequence can thus not be generated (see Alternatively spliced exons - nucleotide numbering),
+- a gene may have several transcripts, using different promoters / 5'-first exons, alternatively spliced internal exons, different 3'-terminal exons and polyA-addition sites - one complete coding DNA reference sequence can thus not be generated (see Alternatively spliced exons - nucleotide numbering),

 - when different genes (partly) overlap, using the same or the minus (-) DNA strand, which reference sequence should one use to describe the variant and to which gene should the change be assigned ? (see Recommendations).